-Expect average to below-average rates for your used vehicle, depending on the make and year.
-You could lower your premium by reducing coverage or qualifying for classic car insurance.
+Used car insurance rates tend to be less than premiums of newer comparable model years.
+You might even be able to lower your premium even more by reducing coverage.
 Just be sure to keep enough coverage so you’re not left financially stranded after an accident.

 How much is car insurance for a used car?

 The average car insurance rate is $1,300 per year, and rates for used cars tend to stay around this price.

 However, your used car may cost less than average, depending on its exact age and make.
 For example, a 2007 minivan may only cost around $930 per year to insure, while a 2017 model costs $1,100 per year.

 Used cars will be more expensive to insure if they have a high MSRP, are equipped with fewer modern safety features, have high theft rates or require specialty parts, among other factors.

 Get the right car insurance for your used car